 Prior vaccination does not exclude plague; clinical illness may occur in vaccinated people.

 The drug is given for 10 days or until 3 days after temperature has returned to normal.
-Doxycycline 100 mg IV or orally every 12 hours is an alternative.
-Ciprofloxacin, levofloxacin, and chloramphenicol are also effective.
+Doxycycline 200-mg loading dose IV or orally, then 100 mg IV or orally every 12 hours is an alternative.
+Ciprofloxacin, levofloxacin, moxifloxacin, and chloramphenicol are also effective.

 Chloramphenicol is preferred for patients with infection of tissue spaces into which other drugs pass poorly (eg, plague meningitis, endophthalmitis).
 Chloramphenicol should be given in a loading dose of 25 mg/kg IV, followed by 12.5 mg/kg IV or orally every 6 hours.

 Routine isolation precautions are adequate for patients with bubonic plague.
-Those with primary or secondary pneumonic plague require strict respiratory isolation and droplet precautions (see the Centers for Disease Control and Prevention's Resources for Clinicians).
+Those with primary or secondary pneumonic plague require strict respiratory isolation and droplet precautions (see the Centers for Disease Control and Prevention's 2007 Guideline for Isolation Precautions: Preventing Transmission of Infectious Agents in Healthcare Settings).

 All pneumonic plague contacts should be under medical surveillance.
 Temperature should be taken every 4 hours for 6 days.
 They and others in close contact with patients who have plague pneumonia or in direct contact with infected body fluids or tissues should receive oral prophylaxis for 7 days with